ebears/OnePlus-SM8150-Kernel-Builds/ReadMe.md

 2) Reboot to fastboot: `adb reboot bootloader`
 3) Boot TWRP: `fastboot boot <path-to-file>\<twrp.img>`
     - This will temporarily boot TWRP as an alternative recovery.
-        - Do not Flash Current TWRP.
+        - Do not select "Flash Current TWRP".
     - Default recovery is not possible since the files are unsigned.
         - ~~[Lineage Recovery](https://download.lineageos.org/devices/guacamole/builds) (boot.img) also probably works in place of TWRP~~
             - Actually, I am second guessing this since Lineage is based on OOS 12.